benoitletondor/Android-Studio-MVP-template/README.md

 ![How to use](static/howtouse.png "How to use")

+It will create:

+- An `Activity`
+- A layout for your Activity
+- A `Component` and a `Module` for Dagger 2 injection
+- A `View` interface for your Activity
+- A `Presenter` interface and default implementation class
+- An `Interactor` interface and default implementation class for your model

+If you select to generate the hierarchy boilerplate, it will also generate an `App` class that you should use as your Application, an `ActivityScope` for injection, a `BaseActivity`, a `BasePresenter` and a `BaseInteractor`.

-> It's important that you create it from the root package, otherwise it will re-create the whole MVP hierarchy under your subpackage which is not what you want.
+> It's important that you **create it from the root package**, otherwise it will re-create the whole MVP hierarchy under your subpackage which is not what you want.

 ## TODO